 - I give students a few minutes to compare their texts in pairs, and then hand out copies of the original for them to check against.

-- Rather than then finish with the text, it can be productive for learners to look at it more closely, be it for language focus, genre analysis or for a discussion of meaning.
+- Rather than then finish with the text, it can be productive for learners to look at it more closely, either for language focus, genre analysis or for a discussion of meaning.
 Having acquired the text themselves (through controlling the dictation), any work done at this stage can be particularly engaging for students, helping them to better understand and retain the language.

 This activity was first published in 2007.